Import Vector Data

 exclude:

-# FIXME: If both kubernetes_logs and file modules are configured, to avoid duplicate log content, remove the k8s log folder
+# FIXME: If both kubernetes_logs and file modules are configured, remove k8s log folders to avoid duplicate monitoring

 - /var/log/pods/**